The Transit of Mercury

-On May 9th 2016 a transit of Mercury across the face of the Sun took place.
-Mercury transits are relatively rare events which can be observed from much of the world, however since they involve viewing the Sun, extreme caution must be taken when attempting to observe them (for details on how to safely view the Sun, see below).
+On November 11th 2019 a transit of Mercury across the face of the Sun takes place.
+Mercury transits occur thirteen or fourteen times per century and they can be observed from much of the world, however since they involve viewing the Sun, extreme caution must be taken when attempting to observe them (for details on how to safely view the Sun, see below).

-During a transit, Mercury is seen as a tiny black dot moving slowly in an East-to-West direction across the Sun.
-The 2016 transit commenced on May 9th at 11:12 UT (Universal Time, which is equivalent to Greenwich Mean Time) and ended later that same day at 18:42 UT, with mid-transit taking place at 14:57 UT.
-The total duration was therefore about 7½ hours, however because of the effect of parallax, the exact duration varied by ±2 minutes depending upon the observer's location on Earth.
-The planet crossed the Sun in a North-east to South-west direction, as opposed to a South-east to North-west direction at the previous transit in November 2006.
-This is because May and November transits of Mercury are viewed from opposite sides of the Earth's orbit, Mercury being seen descending (moving North to South) during May transits and ascending (moving South to North) during November transits.
-After 2016, the next two Mercury transits will take place on November 11th 2019 and November 13th 2032.
+During a transit, Mercury is seen as a tiny black dot moving slowly across the Sun from Eastern limb to Western limb (from left to right in the Northern hemsiphere and right to left in the Southern).
+The 2019 transit commences on November 11th at 12:35 UT (Universal Time, which is equivalent to Greenwich Mean Time) and ends later that same day at 18:04 UT, with mid-transit taking place at 15:19 UT.
+The total duration is therefore about 5½ hours, although due to the effect of parallax the exact duration varies by a couple of minutes depending upon the observer's location on Earth.
+In 2019 the planet crosses the Sun in a South-east to North-west direction, as opposed to a North-east to South-west direction at the previous transit in May 2016.
+This is because November and May transits of Mercury are viewed from opposite sides of the Earth's orbit, Mercury being seen ascending (moving from South to North of the ecliptic - the apparent path of the Sun against the background stars) during November transits and descending (moving North to South of the ecliptic) during May transits.
+After 2019, the next two Mercury transits will take place on November 13th 2032 and November 7th 2039.

 Because Mercury is seen against the solar disk, a transit can be viewed from anywhere on the Earth where the Sun is above the horizon at the time of the event.
-The 2016 transit could be seen in full from Western Europe (including Scandinavia), extreme North-west Africa, Eastern North America, Northern South America, Greenland and the Arctic (the Sun being above the horizon throughout).
-At latitudes North of about 73° North the Sun is above horizon throughout the day at this time of year, hence the entire transit was visible.
-For much of the inhabited world, however, the transit was already in progress at sunrise or sunset so it was not seen in its entirity.
-The event could not be seen at all from Australasia, extreme Eastern Russia and China, Japan, the Korean peninsula, the Philippines, Eastern Malaysia, Indonesia and most of Antarctica because the Sun was below the horizon from these locations.
+The 2019 transit can be seen in its entirity from South America, most of Central America, the Caribbean, the Eastern USA and Canada, extreme Southern Greenland, extreme Western Africa, most of the Atlantic Ocean, the South-east Pacific Ocean and most of Antarctica (the Sun being above the horizon throughout).
+For much of the inhabited world, however, the transit is already in progress at sunrise or sunset so it is not seen in its entirity.
+India, for example, sees only the start of the transit (from Western Gujarat state) whilst New Zealand only sees the final hour or so.
+The event cannot be seen at all from Australia, most of Russia, central, Southern and Eastern Asia (China, Japan, the Korean peninsula, the Philippines, Malaysia, Indonesia) and the Arctic because the Sun is below the horizon from these locations.